-S5.B.2 Public Input on RSWMP ILA=Yes
+S5.B.2 Public Input on RSWMP

-Promote public participation in the development and review of the RSWMP.
+Promote public participation in the design and implementation of the RSWMP.
 The RSWMP document provides the blueprint for regional compliance with the Permit.
 Public input will be solicited on this document to ensure all interested parties have a voice in activities that are conducted to comply with the Permit and reduce potential impacts associated with stormwater discharge from the regional co-permittees.